JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8006 days**.

-And here is a just a random fact -  **The biggest hamburger that was served was 8,266 pounds.
-It was made at the Burger Fest in Seymour, Wisconsin**.
+And here is a just a random fact -  **Annually, fires that occur at home kill more Americans than all natural disasters combined**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)